- This event has passed.

 Canadian Pacific Holiday Train, Oconomowoc

-While the Canadian Pacific Holiday Train in Oconomowoc is back in 2022 after a two year hiatus.
+We are so excited the Canadian Pacific Holiday Train in Oconomowoc is back in 2023.

 The train will stop at the Silver Lake Street crossing downtown.
 Do not forget your donations for the Oconomowoc Area Food Pantry.